Trevor-Day-School/APW/Students/CharlesHale/VY_AUTOMATION_PROJECT.md

 Current Status

 The working automation system is operational with functional VM rotation and token detection.
 RAM optimization is currently in progress, and the testing phase is pending.
+Active industry collaboration with QL2 is ongoing.

 Technical Implementation

 The system uses Hammerspoon for automation scripting in Lua, UTM for virtualization, Vy for LLM and vision-based computer interaction, and will deploy to a Mac Mini farm.

 ---
-Last Updated: October 2025
+Last Updated: November 2025